taiebchaabini/simple_shell/README.md

 # Simple Shell Project

 This is a shell program, a program that takes commands of user, execute them and output the result to user.

+### Description

+The shell is the command interpretor in an operating system such as Unix or GNU/Linux, it is a program that executes other programs.
+It provides a computer user an interface to the Unix/GNU Linux system so that the user can run different commands or utilities/tools with some input data.
+When the shell has finished executing a program, it sends an output to the user on the screen, which is the standard output device.
+For this reason, it is referred to as the “command interpretor”.

 ### Installation && how to use

 ```sh